Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

-On the other hand, Bayesian procedures are naturally suited for general nonparametric regression tasks due to their ability to adapt to unknown smoothness and to allow quantifications of uncertainty.
-That being said, there is a relatively sparse literature on errors-in-variables problem in a Bayesian framework, let alone any theoretical development. \cite{berry2002bayesian} were the first to develop a fully Bayesian procedure for the nonparametric regression problem using smoothing splines and P-splines. \cite{staudenmayer2008density} used the penalized mixture of B-splines to approximate the density and variance function in the heteroscedastic case. \cite{sarkar2014bayesian} proposed a semiparametric Bayesian method based on B-splines for the regression function and in the presence of conditionally heteroscedastic measurement and regression errors. \cite{cervone2015gaussian} developed a Bayesian analysis for Gaussian processes (\textsc{gp}) with location errors using hybrid Monte-Carlo techniques.
-Although the methods have been demonstrated to be very successful numerically, there is a clear dearth of theoretical results justifying these approaches.
+Another critical point regarding the performance of classical deconvolution estimators is the choice of an appropriate kernel and associated bandwidth.
+Many effective bandwidth selection procedures have been developed for practical purposes, refer to \cite{delaigle2004bootstrap,delaigle2004practical,SIMEXdelaigle08}.
+In absence of the knowledge of the true regularity level, data-driven bandwidth selection procedures using the Lepski's method are employed \citep{comte2013anisotropic, kappus2014adaptive} with deconvolution kernel estimators, obtaining adaptivity with respect to the smoothness of the underlying function or density.
+Other types of the adaptive deconvolution estimator have been proposed, for instance, the ridge deconvolution estimator \citep{hall2007ridge} and the thresholding wavelet deconvolution estimator \citep{fan2002wavelet}.

-For classical density estimation problems with no measurement error, Bayesian nonparametric techniques including Dirichlet process Gaussian mixture model \citep{ferguson1973bayesian,lo1984class,escobar1995bayesian} have demonstrated success in various applications, where the unknown density is modeled as a mixture of normals with a Dirichlet process prior on the mixing distribution.
-Flexibility and richness aside, the immense popularity of these methods can be attributed largely to the development of sophisticated computational machinery that has made implementation of these techniques routine in various applied problems.
-To illustrate further credibility of such methods, frequentist consistency properties have also been given substantial attention in the literature and results of the type
+On the other hand, Bayesian procedures are naturally suited for general nonparametric regression tasks because of their ability to adapt to the unknown smoothness and to allow quantifications of uncertainty.
+For classical density estimation problems with no measurement error, Bayesian nonparametric techniques including Dirichlet process Gaussian mixture model \citep{escobar1995bayesian,ferguson1973bayesian,lo1984class} have demonstrated success in various applications, where the unknown density is modeled as a mixture of normals with a Dirichlet process prior on the mixing distribution.
+For the errors-in-variables regression estimation problem, \cite{berry2002bayesian} were the first to develop a fully Bayesian procedure for the nonparametric regression problem using smoothing splines and P-splines.
+Variants of spline-based models are developed in Bayesian framework to approximate the density function and/or variance function in the heteroscedastic case \citep{sarkar2014bayesian,staudenmayer2008density}.
+More recently, \cite{cervone2015gaussian} developed a Bayesian analysis for Gaussian processes with location errors using hybrid Monte-Carlo techniques.